 Make a list of your high-risk situations.
 Addiction is sneaky.
 Sometimes you won't see your high-risk situations until you're right in the middle of one.
 That's why it's important that you learn to look for them.
-Make a list of your high-risk situations and to keep it with you.
-Go over the list with someone in recovery so that can spot any situations that you might have missed.
+Make a list of your high-risk situations and keep it with you.
+Go over the list with someone in recovery so that you can spot any situations that you might have missed.
 Make the list and keep it with you.
 Some day that list may save your life.
 (Reference: www.AddictionsAndRecovery.org)

 There are only a few reasons why people use drugs and alcohol.
 They use to escape, relax, and reward themselves.
 In other words, people use drugs and alcohol to relieve tension.